0xPugazh/PD-recon/README.md

 + ``./PD-recon.sh --input 192.168.0.0/16`` for cidr ranges

 ## Acknowledgements
 This project utilizes various tools provided by [Project Discovery](https://github.com/projectdiscovery).
-I would like to express our gratitude to the entire Project Discovery team for their dedication in developing and maintaining these powerful tools.
+I would like to express my gratitude to the entire Project Discovery team for their dedication in developing and maintaining these powerful tools.